 If the 5% shift were to favor the Democratic candidate, it’s likely that a candidate’s win could be predicted accurately on election night within hours after the polls close.
 At the very least, we’d have the results in time for the morning news.

 OK, independent voters make a big difference in the general elections, but what about the primaries.
 Don’t the Democrats and Republicans control those?
 Don’t the parties decide who the general election candidates are?
-The answer is “No” in 35 states.
+In 35 states, the answer is “No”.

 Primary elections take 7 different forms … Closed, Partially Closed, Partially Open, Open to Unaffiliated Voters, Open, Top-Two, and Top-Four.
 Each state determines which form its primaries take.
 Twenty-three states use one form for Presidential primaries and a different form for all other offices.